blacktop/ipsw/www/docs/guides/ota.md

 Now you have the RSR patched files ready to start diffing :smirk: :tada:

 :::caution NOTE
-For now the `ipsw ota patch` command will only work on **macOS Ventura** as it calls into a private API to apply the patch.
+For now the `ipsw ota patch rsr` command will only work on **macOS Ventura** as it calls into a private API to apply the patch.
 We plan on adding cross-platform support in the future.
 :::